 He was known as a joyful and pure personality, a god filled with light.

-When Baldur began to dream of his death, Frigg made every object on earth vow not to harm him.
+When Baldur began to dream of his end, Frigg made every object on earth vow not to lay a finger on him.

-But that was a tempting offer for Loki, who used his deceitful ways to trick Balder’s twin brother into killing him.
+But that was a tempting offer for Loki, who used several ways to trick Balder’s twin brother into ending him.

-For his crime, Loki is currently tied to a rock underneath a venomous snake.
+For this, Loki is currently tied to a rock underneath a snake.

-He is only to be released during the epic battle of Ragnarok.
+He is only to be released during Ragnarok.

-A Baldur tattoo represents purity, a generous spirit, and perhaps martyrdom.
+A Baldur tattoo represents purity and a generous spirit.

-His death is also what triggered a series of events that will lead to the battle of Ragnarok, so this tattoo may represent fated events.
+His final exit is also what triggered a series of events that will lead to the Ragnarok, so this tattoo may represent fated events.

-Although the great wolf Fenrir is restrained, he is destined to kill Odin at Ragnarok.
+Although the great wolf Fenrir is restrained, he is destined to end Odin at Ragnarok.

-The god Viđarr is then destined to kill Fenrir as an act of vengeance.
+The god Viđarr is then destined to end Fenrir as an act of vengeance.